Spencer Pratt: Music and celebrity appearances

+In August 2007, Montag entered the music industry and began recording her debut studio album.
+Later that month, the song "Body Language" was leaked on the internet, and featured a rap verse by Pratt.
+He later directed the music video for Montag's first promotional single "Higher".
+In 2009, Pratt released the song "I'm a Celebrity," in which he called himself "the white Jay-Z." Pratt created the song to be released in conjunction with his role on the 2009 season of NBC's reality television "I'm a Celebrity...Get Me Out of Here!"
+Pratt came up with the rap name "Great White" from fighter Kevin Cale Casey, a professional fighter, who apparently would refer to Pratt by this moniker.
+Pratt said that his biggest rap influences were Eminem and Asher Roth.

-Later that year, Montag and Pratt appeared on the second season of the American version of I'm a Celebrity...Get Me Out of Here! in support of the "Feed the Children" foundation.
+In 2009, Montag and Pratt appeared on the second season of the American version of I'm a Celebrity...Get Me Out of Here!.
 They quit after Montag was hospitalized with a gastric ulcer and later created controversy after alleging that they were subject to torture during production.
 After leaving the series, Montag and Pratt became notorious for their antics and antagonistic roles, notably during an interview with Al Roker of Today, and were described as "everything that's wrong with America".
 In May 2010, Pratt and Montag made their final appearance on The Hills halfway through the sixth and final season.
-In 2009, Spencer and Heidi appeared at the How I Met Your Mother episode "Benefits" as themselves.
+In 2009, Spencer and Heidi appeared on the How I Met Your Mother episode "Benefits" as themselves.

+They have been featured in documentary programs.
+In 2013, Channel 5 aired a one-off television special discussing Montag and Pratt's rise to prominence, titled Speidi: Scandal, Secrets & Surgery!.
+The couple appeared in the E!
+Documentary special After Shock: Heidi & Spencer.
+Pratt appeared on a 2025 episode of The Weakest Link, where he won $50,000 for the Palisades fire recovery efforts.